ARTUR-ZH/DnnDevTools/README.md

 ## Installation / Setup
 Whenever possible use DNN Dev Tools only in development, staging or QA-environments but not on production website.
 Even though DNN Dev Tools only adds a minimal performance overhead, the purpose of the module is to help developers (and host admins) to analyze problems in a DNN environment and that should be done in a separate non-production environment.

 DNN Dev Tools is installed just as any other DNN module:
- 1. Download the most recent release DNN Dev Tools from here (TODO)
+ 1. Download the most recent release DNN Dev Tools from here https://github.com/weweave/DnnDevTools/releases
  1. Log in as host admin and install the module on the page System > Extensions
  1. When installing DNN Dev Tools the first time, you might need to login again